St. Lawrence species

 LET’S COOK:

-Iodized with a sweet flavor and nutty aftertaste.
-Farmed mussels have softer, plumper, and paler-yellow meat than wild mussels.
+Iodized with a sweet flavour and nutty aftertaste.
+Farmed mussels have softer, plumper and paler-yellow meat than wild mussels.
 They are also less likely to contain sand.

 OUR CULINARY ADVICE: